-I. How will you use governance autonomy to create a culture of shared leadership and decision-making?
+- i.
+How will you use governance autonomy to create a culture of shared leadership and decision-making?
 The School Leadership Team, including the Executive Director of YPI Schools, will work with the Principal of the school, the teachers, other staff, and parents.
-For the high school to be a success, the involvement of different stakeholder in a shared decision making process is vital.
+For the middle school to be a success, the involvement of different stakeholder in a shared decision making process is vital.
 Teachers, staff, parents and other community residents will be involved in the ownership of the school through their active participation in the Standing and Advisory Boards and Subcommittees as described below.
-This involvement will include a voice in the overall direction of the school, the curriculum used in the classroom, the textbooks, the daily schedule, and other issues that make up a successful high school.

-- The School Site Council is a Decision-Making Committee that will review and provide specific recommendations for the school Single Plan for School Achievement (School Plan) and will gather and summarize all recommendations from the school advisory subcommittees.
+This involvement will include a voice in the overall direction of the school, the curriculum used in the classroom, the textbooks, the daily schedule, and other issues that make up a successful high school. - The School Site Council is a Decision-Making Committee that will review and provide specific recommendations for the school Single Plan for School Achievement (School Plan) and will gather and summarize all recommendations from the school advisory subcommittees.
 The council will oversee the creation of the School Plan, recommend the Plan to the governing Board, and work with the YPI Executive Director for Public Schools, the Principal, and other school staff members to implement the approved Plan.
-All Leadership Team members as well as parents, partners, teachers and other stakeholders will be part of the School Site Council and School Leadership Council below. - The School Leadership Council is a Decision-Making Committee that works to develop and implement the staff development program, guidelines for student discipline, the use of school equipment, the school/ling of activities at the school, and allocations in the school budget. - The Student Education Advisory Committee works to develop and implement programs targeted to the needs of disadvantaged students at the school.
+All Leadership Team members as well as parents, partners, teachers and other stakeholders will be part of the School Site Council and School Leadership Council below. - The School Leadership Council is a Decision-Making Committee that works to develop and implement the staff development program, guidelines for student discipline, the use of school equipment, the school budget. - The Student Education Advisory Committee works to develop and implement programs targeted to the needs of disadvantaged students at the school. - The English Learner Advisory Committee works with staff to develop, implement, and evaluate the school English Learner Master Plan.
+This Committee also provides recommendations for the overall School Plan, works with YPI and school staff to develop and implement the English Learner categorical budget, and attends trainings to raise achievement of English learners at the school.

-- The English Learner Advisory Committee works with staff to develop, implement, and evaluate the school English Learner Master Plan.
-This Committee also provides recommendations for the overall School Plan, works with YPI and school staff to develop and implement the English Learner categorical budget, and attends trainings to raise achievement of English learners at the school. - The Curriculum Advisory Committee will make recommendations regarding teacher professional development, instructional materials and technology, assessments, and targeted methodology to improve student achievement at the school. - Parent and Student Advisory Committees are open to parents and high school students enrolled and make recommendations regarding student, parental, and community involvement to improve student achievement at the high school. - The Community Advisory Committees works with the partners and programs operated by YPI and partners at the school and in the surrounding neighborhood.
-It will coordinate services and information directly with the Los Angeles Promise Neighborhood Advisory Board.
-Many community residents and partners will serve on both. - The Budget Advisory Committee will make specific recommendations for the school budget process, including the allocation of program and service funding.
+- The Curriculum Advisory Committee will make recommendations regarding teacher professional development, instructional materials and technology, assessments, and targeted methodology to improve student achievement at the school. - Parent and Student Advisory Committees are open to parents and high school students enrolled and make recommendations regarding student, parental, and community involvement to improve student achievement at the high school. - The Community Advisory Committees works with the partners and programs operated by YPI and partners at the school and in the surrounding neighborhood. - The Budget Advisory Committee will make specific recommendations for the school budget process, including the allocation of program and service funding.
 Members will work with the Principal, the YPI Chief Financial officer, and the YPI Executive Director for Public Schools to finalize and incorporate recommendations from staff, parents, and other members of the school community.